 Fig 4.
 Active brushing session duration of all participants.

 There was substantial inter- and intra-individual variability in brushing duration.
-Some participants (e.g. # 1 and 2) brushed for almost two minutes across sessions whereas others (e.g. participant 5) brushed for less than a minute (Mean inter-individual variability = 16.64 seconds).
-Some participants (e.g., 2, 4, and 7) brushed consistently for nearly the same duration of time; others (e.g., # 5, 9, and 12) varied greatly (> 70 seconds) in their brushing duration (Mean intra-participant variability = 15.27 seconds).
+Some participants (e.g. # 1 and 2) brushed for almost two minutes in most sessions, whereas others (e.g. participant 5) brushed for less than a minute (mean inter-individual variability = 16.64 seconds).
+Some participants (e.g., 2, 4, and 7) brushed consistently for nearly the same duration of time; others (e.g., # 5, 9, and 12) varied greatly (> 70 seconds) in their brushing duration (mean intra-participant variability = 15.27 seconds).

 Brushing duration for each dental surface: Figure 5 summarizes the duration of brushing of each surface for all participants.
 MaxAB, MaxLB, and MaxRB were the areas brushed the longest with a median of 10.68, 8.78, and 8.22 seconds respectively.
 In contrast, MaxLL and MaxLO were frequently skipped during brushing.